cryptoAlgorithm/chemDemo/README.md

 # Chem.comm Website

-This is the chem.comm website.
+This is the chem.comm website (https://www.fuellingtransport.cf/)